cta-sst-1m/digicampipe/README.md

 ## Example: Viewer

-With `digicampipe` comes the example program `digicamview`.
+With `digicampipe` comes the example program `digicam-view`.
 To use it, just go call it like this:
 ```
 dneise@lair:~/sst/data$ digicam-view SST1M01_20171030.066.fits.fz
 ```